Geometric realizations of Tamari interval lattices via cubic coordinates: Preliminaries

-The \Def{canopy} of $T$ is the word of size $n-1$ on the alphabet $\{0, 1\}$ built by assigning to each leaf of $T$ a letter as follows.
-Any leaf oriented to the left (resp. right) is labeled by $0$ (resp. $1$).
-The canopy of $T$ is the word obtained by reading from left to right the labels thus established, forgetting the first and the last one.
-For instance, the binary tree in Figure~\ref{arbrebinaire} has for canopy the word $0110100$. \smallbreak
+When the size $n$ of $\TreeT$ satisfies $n \geq 1$, the \Def{canopy} of $\TreeT$ is the word of size $n-1$ on the alphabet $\{0, 1\}$ built by assigning to each leaf of $\TreeT$ a letter as follows.
+Any leaf oriented to the left (resp.\ right) is labeled by $0$ (resp.\ $1$).
+The canopy of $\TreeT$ is the word obtained by reading from left to right the labels thus established, forgetting the first and the last one (since there are always respectively $0$ and $1$).
+For instance, the binary tree in Figure~\ref{arbrebinaire} has for canopy the word $0110100$.
+There is a link between infix order of a binary tree and its canopy.
+For a node of index $i$ for the infix order in a tree $\TreeT$, the right subtree of $i$ is a leaf oriented to the right if and only if the $i$-th letter of the canopy of $\TreeT$ is $1$.
+The left subtree of $i$ is a leaf oriented to the left if and only if the $(i-1)$-th letter of the canopy of $\TreeT$ is $0$.
+The two direct implications can be proved by induction on the set of binary trees, for instance, see Lemma 4.3. of \cite{Gir12}.
+The converses are simply given by the definition of the canopy. \smallbreak

-Now let us recall a fundamental operation in binary trees, the \Def{right rotation}.
-Let $k$ and $l$ be the indices in infix order of two nodes of a binary tree $T$, such that the node $k$ is left child of the node $l$.
-Right rotation locally changes the tree $T$ so that $l$ becomes the right child of $k$ (see Figure~\ref{OpérationRot}).
-Equivalently this means that $((A,B),C)$ becomes $(A,(B,C))$ where $A, B$ and $C$ are the subtrees shown in Figure~\ref{OpérationRot}.
+A fundamental operation in binary trees is the \Def{right rotation}\cite{Tam62}.
+Let $k$ and $l$ be the indices for the infix order of two nodes of a binary tree $\TreeT$, such that the node $k$ is the left child of the node $l$.
+Right rotation locally changes the tree $\TreeT$ so that $l$ becomes the right child of $k$ (see Figure~\ref{OpérationRot}).
+Equivalently, this means that the local configuration $((\TreeA,\TreeB),\TreeC)$ becomes $(\TreeA,(\TreeB,\TreeC))$, where $\TreeA, \TreeB$ and $\TreeC$ are the subtrees shown in Figure~\ref{OpérationRot}. \smallbreak